2021–22 Leeds United F.C. season: May

-Burnley lost to Tottenham on the same day that Pascal Struijk rescued a point for Leeds in a 1-1 draw against Brighton at home, the defender heading in a Joe Gelhardt cross in the 92nd minute.
-Leeds was above Burnley for now, but Burnley had a game in hand in which they drew with Aston Villa.
-This meant that Leeds and Burnley were now level on points but, with Burnley's superior goal difference of 20, Leeds had to better Burnley's result on the last day of the season.
+Leeds started May by visiting Arsenal at the Emirates Stadium, losing 2–1 and hosting Chelsea at Elland Road, losing 3–0.

-Burnley faced off against Newcastle and fell behind in the 20th minute through Callum Wilson.
-Leeds took the lead against their opponents Brentford through a penalty in the 56th minute that Raphinha converted and shortly after that, Newcastle doubled their lead against Burnley.
+Leeds' following match against Brighton at Elland Road finished 1–1.

-In the 69th minute, Maxwel Cornet scored for Burnley as his team now pushed everything forward, trying desperately to level the scores, while in London a 78th minute Brentford equaliser through a Canós header saw Burnley's hopes come to life again.
-But the dismissal by Canós just two minutes later for a second bookable offence saw Leeds' press for the final 10 minutes come to fruition, with Jack Harrison scoring a deflected long-shot in the 94th minute which secured Leeds 17th place spot in the Premier League, the first side since Wigan in 2011 to survive after starting the final day in the bottom three.
+Leeds travelled to the Brentford Community Stadium on the final day of the season to face Brentford, knowing they had to better Burnley's result to avoid relegation.
+Burnley hosted Newcastle at Turf Moor and fell behind through Callum Wilson.
+Leeds took the lead against Brentford through a penalty in the 56th minute that Raphinha won and converted, shortly after Newcastle doubled their lead against Burnley.

-Leeds stayed up with 38 points from nine wins and 11 draws, scoring 42 goals and conceding 79.
+In the 69th minute, Maxwel Cornet scored for Burnley, while in London a 78th minute Brentford equaliser through a Canós header saw Burnley's hopes come to life again.
+Canós was the dismissed just two minutes later for a second bookable offence.
+Leeds' press for the final 10 minutes come to fruition, with Jack Harrison scoring a deflected long-shot in second half stoppage time which secured survival.